Twig Adventures

 Finally we left the wilderness area and reached a well-traveled jeep road, just in time to see some side-by-sides go by.
 To avoid some private property due to a mining claim, we left the old AZT and proceeded over a saddle around Battle Axe Butte, a prominent shark-tooth of a mountain.
 It was a long hot slog up and down this saddle but I enjoyed the ever-changing face of the Butte as I went along.
 What dramatic features this landscape bears!

 We collected enough water so as to avoid needing to collect from the Gila river…it’s pretty polluted from agriculture and mining activities.
 We proceeded down the canyon through a glorious box area, which was sadly all too short.
 Cries of the canyon wren echoed as we marveled at the walls.
 The wash opened wide for the last mile, where numerous ATV and cow trails made for a maze of pathways.
 We both took different routes, enjoying the freedom of travel the wash afforded.
 Here I encountered my first rattlesnake, it’s buzzing easily heard over the noise of my music and already in position to strike while I was still yards away.
-Easy buddy, I’m happy to go around.
+Easy buddy, I was happy to go around.
 Shortly after this I ran into 2 more AZT hikers taking the alt, giving them pointers on the route.

 We chatted for a bit but it was getting late.
 We were all heading for the next river access area to make camp, so we assumed we’d be able to chat with them more.
 As it turned out, we were all really tired from the challenging day and stayed confined to our tents.
 The Gila river lulled us to sleep, as we lay tucked under the mesquite.
 It was a very lovely campsite and a great finish to a fantastic day.